 You should always assume that one day your phone will get stolen or accessed by somebody when you aren’t looking.
 Make it very difficult for somebody to get into your phone by using strong passwords and biometrics.

 Fingerprint access is a great way to make sure nobody else can get into your phone.
-You may have tipped off your password by accident but without your fingerprint, they can’t get in anyway.
+You may have tipped off your password by accident and protect your smartphone.
+But, without your fingerprint, they can’t get in anyway.

 There are also facial recognition metrics that you can use so the phone only opens when it sees your face as opposed to somebody trying to access your phone.